 After passing along the side of Upper South Branch Pond, I headed towards the Center Ridge Trail.
 The Center Ridge Trail ascends steeply up the side of Center Ridge towards Peak of the Ridges, the first summit of the day.
 I was amazed by the blues and greens of the views that came into sight as I climbed up past the false summits and rocking outcroppings of the Traveler Loop.

 Once at Peak of the Ridges you can take in exceptional views of the southern end of the park as you head across the Little Knife Edge to a gorgeous alpine meadow where I saw my first of many signs of moose as the butterflies hovered over their scat.
-I knew that this trail was popular with bears and moose and because I was alone, put my Spotify on speaker and played tunes along the way.
-I normally do not listen to music on the trail, but when I don’t anticipate seeing other hikers and am alone in Maine’s wilderness, it’s worth it to make a little extra noise so I don’t have any awkward encounters with wildlife on the trail.
+I knew that this trail was popular with bears and moose and because I was alone, was sure to make a little extra noise so I didn’t have any awkward encounters with wildlife on the trail.

 As I ascended out of the meadow, I climbed up a large talus field to the Traveler which had excellent views of northern Maine and the other Traveler peaks.
 This is the part of the trail that was most challenging to me mentally and physically.
 Temperatures were in the high 70’s and arid.
 I hadn’t seen a soul all morning and was as far from the trailhead that I would be that day.
 I saw ample moose scat, bobcat/Lynx’s scat, bear scat and a killer moose fly that stalked me until I was able to stun it with a swat.
 I felt very small amidst nature and it was humbling and wonderful.
 What a great experience to have.